 - Pecan (pecan) is ideal for long cooking: beef brisket and other large cuts.

 - The apple tree has a subtle sweet taste, ideal for fatty meats, such as pork.

 - Oak gives a powerful and dense smoke.
 It is best suited for beef and pork.

 No Additives: Unlike some types of charcoal, which may contain additives, wood is chemical-free.
 The foods you eat are then safer, and their flavor is rich, with no unpleasant olfactory surprises.

-The quality of the meat and where you buy it has a large influence on the outcome of your cooking.
+The quality of the meat and where you buy it have a large influence on the outcome of your cooking.

-It needs to be a perfect combination between fire and meat to make it to a success.
+It needs to be a perfect combination between fire and meat to make it a success.